flowy0/scrape-reddit/README.md

 ### A repo to try out web scraping using an API

-Following this tutorial with slight modifications --> https://www.storybench.org/how-to-scrape-reddit-with-python/
+Following this tutorial with modifications --> https://www.storybench.org/how-to-scrape-reddit-with-python/
+Modifications:
+- Usage of Python  Modules
+- Pyspark for loading and cleaning

 #### Setup your environment: